Bachelor of Science in Health, Exercise Science

 - Submit transcripts from all institutions awarding credit or enrolled at during your academic career (even if you withdrew and received no credit).
 NOTE: This includes dual enrollment, transient enrollment, foreign studies, AP, CLEP, IB, DANTES, military, etc. For all courses taken outside of the United States, please submit official copies of course-by-course foreign college evaluations from approved agencies such as Josef Silny & Associates or World Education Services (the acceptability of evaluations from other organizations may be checked with the One-Stop Student Services).

-- Submit Grade Report if you are taking a course where final grades/transcripts will not be available by the May 1st/ August 6th grade report deadline.
+- Submit Grade Report if you are taking a course where final grades/transcripts will not be available by the August 6th grade report deadline.
+The Grade Report will be attached to your review email.

 Applicants who apply while still enrolled or plan to enroll in general education and/or prerequisite courses may be admitted contingent upon successful completion of all courses with a minimum grade of "C" or higher on the prerequisites above and with a minimum 2.75 GPA overall.